Greater-London-Authority/ldn-viz-tools/design-system-specification/design-system-specification-2026-07-27.md

 **Status: spec-only — not yet emitted.** These four tokens exist in neither the cjs layer nor the generated CSS (`clamp()` appears in neither).
 Their intended home is the cjs post-SD layer, where `clamp()` and unitless line-heights belong alongside the tight-label and compact-leading treatments; until built there this section is the specification, not shipped output.

 The stepped tokens above are the canonical set.
-Fluid is an opt-in parallel variant, offered only on the four display-tier roles where per-breakpoint jumps are most visible: Prose Display, Prose Headline, Product Dashboard head, and Product Metric.
+Fluid is an opt-in parallel variant, offered only on the four display-tier roles where per-breakpoint jumps are most visible: Prose Display, Prose Headline, Product Page head, and Product Metric.
 The rest stay stepped — body, label, and caption need consistency and 4px-grid line-heights, and the mid-tier scalers (the Title ladder, Section head, Metric Sm) have too small a per-step range for stepping to read as a jump.

 **How to use.** Each fluid role is a separate token suffixed `-fluid`.
 A surface chooses per use: `--display` for the stepped literal (the cjs resolved local), `--display-fluid` for smooth interpolation.
 Both are maintained; neither replaces the other.